 Alcohol hotlines and addiction helplines exist specifically to provide free help for alcohol addiction.
 While different organizations have different overall goals, the primary goal for each is to offer the help the caller is seeking.
 The focus of our 24-hour alcohol hotline is to better understand the specific situation you are faced with.
 We offer treatment programs such as detoxification and rehabilitation, but to suggest any course of action, the first step is understanding.

-Questions asked will vary depending upon which recovery hotline or help line you call.
-When calling our alcohol addiction helpline, there are some common alcohol abuse questions that we will ask to assess your situation to see if we can be of assistance.
-There are many questions to ask an alcoholic, but we can assure you that every one we ask serves a specific purpose.
-Those questions may include:
+Questions asked will vary depending upon which recovery hotline or helpline you call.
+When calling The Recovery Village’s alcohol addiction helpline, there are some common alcohol abuse questions that we will ask to assess your situation to see if we can be of assistance.
+Questions will focus on:

-- Verifying that the caller or person struggling with alcohol is currently in a non-life-threatening situation
+- Verifying that you or the person struggling with alcohol is currently in a non-life-threatening situation

 - What specific facets of alcohol abuse are present